egelke/aarch64/01. HelloWorld/README.md

 ### Move registers

 Transferring data between registers is simple, use the `mov`-instruction.
 Like this:

 ```asm
     mov x1, x0
 ```

-This moves the data from x0 into x1, while keeping the data into x0 (so it is more a copy then a move).
+This moves the data from `x0` into `x1`, while keeping the data into `x0` (so it is more a copy then a move).

 Obviously the `mov` instruction has support for immediate parameter, usually 16bit long.
 This means the following is not an issue:

 ```asm
     mov x0, #26567
 ```

 There is a big caveat though, `mov` isn't known by the CPU; instead the compiler translates it into one of the following instructions `movz` (move zero), `movn` (move not) and `orr` (bitwise or with pattern).
-In case of "small" (16 bit or less) positive numbers the compiler will convert `mov` to `movz`, while the same negative number will be converted into a `movn`-instruction with a negated immediate parameter.
+In case of "small" (16 bit or less) positive numbers the compiler will convert `mov` to `movz`, while the same negative number will be converted to a `movn`-instruction with a negated immediate parameter.
 The `orr` conversion is used when the number can be represented by a repeating pattern of bits.
-You don't have to worry about the inner working to much, since the compiler does everything for you.
-It is however important to know there are limits, so you understand tha you can get a "expected compatible register or logical immediate"-error when you try `mov #0xFFFF1` but not when you try `mov #0x1FFFF`.
+You don't have to worry about the inner working too much, since the compiler does everything for you.
+It is however important to know there are limits, so you understand that you can get an "expected compatible register or logical immediate" error when you try `mov #0xFFFF1` but not when you try `mov #0x1FFFF`.
 The former can't be converted to a bit pattern but the latter can.
 How to deal with this will be explained in a future lesson.

 ### Load & Store memory

-Once we have a register with the memory address (SP for the stack or any GP register for the heap), we can transfer data between the registers and the memory with the following instructions:
+Once we have a register with the memory address (`SP` for the stack or any `GP` register for the heap), we can transfer data between the registers and the memory with the following instructions:

 ```asm
     ldr x1, [x0]